 Do you often wake up with a sore jaw?
 Does your partner hear nighttime grinding noises coming from your side of the bed?
 You may be experiencing jaw clenching or tooth grinding.
-This common habit is the cause of several serious dental conditions, so it's important to learn how to stop.
+This common habit is the cause of several serious dental conditions, including tooth sensitivity, so it's important to learn how to stop.

 Dentists have a name for tooth grinding and tooth clenching; it's called bruxism.
 If it occurs at night, it's called sleep bruxism.
 Many times, dentists notice the condition because when it becomes severe enough, it can damage the enamel on your teeth.

 How can you tell if your nightly tooth clenching could lead to dental problems?
-Look for these symptoms:

 If you notice any of these symptoms, check in with your dentist to evaluate the possible causes.
 If not addressed, bruxism can damage tooth enamel, chipped teeth and broken teeth.
 You can also take proactive steps to prevent nighttime grinding.